tarantool/doc/doc/reference/configuration/cfg_logging.rst

         -- or
         box.cfg{log = 'file:tarantool.log'}

-    This will open the file ``tarantool.log`` for output on the server’s default directory.
+    This opens the file ``tarantool.log`` for output on the server's default directory.
 If the ``log`` string has no prefix or has the prefix "file:", then the string is interpreted as a file path.

-    Example setting for sending the log to a pipe:
+    The example below shows how to send the log to a pipe:

     .. code-block:: lua

         box.cfg{log = '| cronolog tarantool.log'}
         -- or
-        box.cfg{log = 'pipe: cronolog tarantool.log'}'
+        box.cfg{log = 'pipe: cronolog tarantool.log'}

-    This will start the program `cronolog <https://linux.die.net/man/1/cronolog>`_ when the server starts, and will send all log messages to the standard input (``stdin``) of cronolog.
+    This starts the program `cronolog <https://linux.die.net/man/1/cronolog>`_ when the server starts, and sends all log messages to the standard input (``stdin``) of ``cronolog``.
     If the ``log`` string begins with '|' or has the prefix "pipe:", then the string is interpreted as a Unix
     `pipeline <https://en.wikipedia.org/wiki/Pipeline_%28Unix%29>`_.

-    Example setting for sending the log to syslog:
+    The example below shows how to send the log to syslog:

     .. code-block:: lua